 Significant performance issues are not to be expected in this case.
 HiveMQ will empty the messages one by one and make sure that consumer and broker can handle the speed of delivery.
 We recommend anticipating an overall additional load of roughly 10-15% for such cases when setting up your system.

-- All minor versions of HiveMQ will be supported for 1 year.
+- All HiveMQ minor-version releases are supported for at least one year.

 How do you know if the start up of your HiveMQ machine can be considered slow?
 Before that question can be answered we have to consider the two possible scenarios for the HiveMQ startup process: